What is Precision Joint Replacement? How is it Different from Traditional Joint Replacement Surgery?

 - Improved surgical outcomes

-Hofmann Arthritis Institute is the only Utah Valley clinic that offers this innovative, state-of-the-art technology to our patients.
+Hofmann Arthritis Institute is the one of the most experienced clinics offering this innovative, state-of-the-art technology to our patients.
 Our hip, shoulder, and knee replacement surgeons bring you revolutionary changes to traditional joint replacement surgery.
 Our precision joint replacement approach uses robotic arm and CT-scanned 3-D modeling that allows for precision joint replacement.
 Customized implants are designed to perfectly mirror the contours of your knee, which leads to greater implant fit.

 This technology is provided by MAKOplasty®, the industry leader in precision joint replacement.
 As a knee or hip arthroplasty procedure, MAKOplasty® is typically covered by most Medicare-approved and private health insurers.
 Read more about MAKOplasty or call our office today at (801) 355-6468 to schedule an evaluation.
 We are happy to answer any questions you may have about the technology and procedure.